 The International Association of Arts and Cultural Management (AIMAC) is an international network of researchers in arts and cultural management.

 The Association’s main activity is a biennial research conference held in various cities around the world.
-The next AIMAC Conference will take place in Mexico City on June 24-29, 2022 and will be accessible on site and online.
-For more information, click here.

 Knowledge in the discipline of arts management cannot develop without the contributions of both researchers and practitioners.
 Through its conferences, AIMAC provides a forum for the exchange of insights and perspectives in this field of study.
 It offers researchers the opportunity to present the results of their most recent research, to discuss ideas face-to-face and to learn about the latest developments in cultural management.